Capsule Inn Kinshicho

 Please make use of our facilities as much as you like.
 The free WiFi is available in the lounge (see the note on the wall for the password) and on the 3F capsule room.
 Please note that smoking is allowed only in the bath house dressing room and on the stairway; not on the capsule floor or in the lounge.
 Also, please note that we do not offer private showers.

 We have free dispensable toothbrushes in the capsule floor bathroom and in the bath house.
 Free razors are available at the front desk.
 In the common room there's a drink dispenser, and there are two vending machines (in the male bath house and on the 5th floor).
-We also have draft beer for ¥400 per glass.

 We can keep your valuables behind the front desk, and also charge your phone and other devices for free.